 An opportunity to take more risk

 So, what can you do, you ask?
 You could choose to take a bit more risk and invest.
 With investing, returns aren’t guaranteed and there’s a risk you could end up with less than you initially put in.
-But since your returns aren’t tied to any fixed interest rate, and rather depend on how well your investments are doing, there’s a chance you could get higher returns.
-In fact, according to a study conducted by Barclays, in the past 115 years and over any 10-year period, shares have outperformed cash 90% of the time2.
+But since your returns aren’t tied to any fixed interest rate, and rather depend on how well your investments are doing, you could potentially get higher returns depending on how financial markets perform.

 Now of course, this doesn’t mean you’re guaranteed to make returns with investing.
-But there are ways to limit potential losses and maximise your gains.
-For instance, one thing you can do is to play the field by spreading your money across investment types and different regions, that way the likelihood of losing everything will effectively decrease – this strategy is commonly known as ‘diversification’ and it allows you to mitigate risk.
-Now if you’re looking for ways to maximise potential returns, you may want to remain invested over the long-term – investing shouldn’t be like having a fling, it requires commitment.
-Many studies suggest that the longer you commit and stay invested, the more likely you’ll be to see positive growth and the greater your returns will be.
-For example, people who invested in the FTSE 100 between 1986 and 2019 for any 10-year period have had an 89% chance of making a gain3.
+But there are ways you could help to limit potential losses and maximise your gains.
+For instance, one thing you can do is to play the field by spreading your money across investment types and different regions.
+That way the likelihood of losing everything will effectively decrease.
+This strategy is commonly known as ‘diversification’ and it allows you to mitigate risk.

 Past performance is not a reliable indicator of future results.